BoBch27/firevault_go/README.md

 Connection
 ------------
 You can connect to Firevault using the `Connect` method, providing a project ID.
 A Firevault `Connection` is designed to be thread-safe and used as a singleton instance.
+A cache is used under the hood to store struct validation metadata, parsing validation tags once per struct type.
+Using multiple instances defeats the purpose of caching.

 ```go
 import (